On the Language of the Deep Blue

 by Charles Foster

-Charles Foster is a writer, barrister, and traveler.
+Charles Foster is a writer, barrister, and a Fellow of Green Templeton College, University of Oxford.
 He is the author of more than twenty books, including Being a Beast: Adventures Across the Species Divide, The Sacred Journey: The Ancient Practices, and Wired for God: The Biology of Spiritual Experience.